actionhero/actionhero/docs/core/chat.md

 ## Client Use

-The details of communicating within a chat room are up to each induvidual server (see [websocket](/docs/servers/websocket.html) or [socket](/docs/servers/socket.html)), but the same principals apply:
+The details of communicating within a chat room are up to each individual server (see [websocket](/docs/servers/websocket.html) or [socket](/docs/servers/socket.html)), but the same principals apply:

 - Client will join a room (`client.roomAdd(room)`).
 - Once in the room, clients can send messages (which are strings) to everyone else in the room via `say`, ie: `client.say('room', Hello World')`
-- Once a client is in a room, they will recive messages from other members of the room as events.
+- Once a client is in a room, they will revive messages from other members of the room as events.
 For example, catching say events from the websocket client looks like `client.on('say', function(message){ console.log(message); })`.
 You can inspect `message.room` if you are in more than one room.
   - The payload of a message will contain the room, sender, and the message body: `{message: "Hello World", room: "SecretRoom", from: "7d419af9-accf-40ac-8d78-9281591dd59e", context: "user", sentAt: 1399437579346} `

 The flow for an authenticated rooom is: